0xPARC/0xparc-intro-book/easy/src/mpc.typ

 - $A$ and $B$ would like to jointly compute $C (a , b)$ without revealing to each other their secrets.

-== The solution (an outline)

-Very briefly:
+== Outline of Solution

+Our solution will contain two key components:
-- Alice constructs a "garbled circuit" that takes in the value $b$ (whatever it is) and spits out $f(a, b)$.
+- Alice constructs a _garbled circuit_
+  that takes in the value $b$ (whatever it is) and spits out $f(a, b)$.
+A _garbled circuit_, roughly speaking, is an "encrypted" circuit that takes encrypted input and creates encrypted output."

-  A garbled circuit is sort of like a black-box function that Bob can only evaluate if he knows a secret password corresponding to his input bits.

-  (or: that Bob can only evaluate once...)
-- Alice uses "oblivious transfer" to send Bob the password for his input.

-  Bob doesn't learn the passwords for any other inputs, and Alice doesn't find out which password she sent to Bob.
+- An _oblivious transfer_ is a protocol where X has two messages, $m_0$ and $m_1$.
+Y can get exactly one of them, $m_i$, without letting X know what $i$ is.
+In this context, Alice ends up sending Bob a password for his input in a way that Bob doesn't learn the passwords for any other inputs, and Alice doesn't find out which password she sent to Bob.

 #todo[
   Ask Gub to paraphrase, he writes well

-]
+I rewrote the above slightly.
+Feel free to discard/give to Gub still [-YZ] ]

 In slightly more detail:

-Whatever the function $f$ is,
-we'll assume that it takes $m+n$ bits of input
+1. Whatever the function $f$ is, we'll assume that it takes $m+n$ bits of input
    $a_1, dots, a_m$ and $b_1, dots, b_n$,
    and that it's computed by some sort of circuit made of AND, OR and NOT gates.

-Alice's first task is to "plug her own inputs into this circuit $f$."
+2. Alice's first task is to "plug her own inputs into this circuit $f$."
    The result will be a new circuit
    (you might call it $f_a$)
    that has just $n$ input slots
    for Bob's $n$ bits $b_1, dots, b_n$.

-And then Alice is going to "garble" the circuit $f_a$.
+3. Now, Alice is going to "garble" the circuit $f_a$.
    Once it's garbled, Bob won't be able to see how it works.
    He'll only be able to plug his own input $(b_1, dots, b_n)$ into the circuit.

-What stops Bob from plugging other inputs in as well?
-A garbled circuit will require a "password" for each input Bob wants to plug in -- a different password for every possible input.
+4. To prevent Bob from plugging other inputs in as well, a garbled circuit will require a "password" for each input Bob wants to plug in -- a different password for every possible input.
    If Bob has the password for $(b_1, dots, b_n)$, he can learn $f_a(b_1, dots, b_n) = f(a, b)$ --
    but he won't learn anything else about how the circuit works.

-Now, Alice has all the passwords for all the possible inputs, but how can she give Bob the password for $(b_1, dots, b_n)$?
+5. Now, Alice has all the passwords for all the possible inputs, but how can she give Bob the password for $(b_1, dots, b_n)$?
    Alice doesn't want to let Bob have any other passwords -- and Bob isn't willing to tell Alice which password he is asking for.
-This is where we will use "oblivious transfer."
+   This is where we will use the oblivious transfer."

-So let's dive into garbled circuits.
+We now flesh out this outline, starting with garbled circuits.

 == Garbled gates

-Our garbled circuits are going to be built out of "garbled gates".
+Our garbled circuits are going to be built out of _garbled gates_.
 A garbled gate is like a traditional gate (like AND, OR, NAND, NOR), except its functionality is hidden.

 What does that mean?
 Let's say the gate has two input bits, so there are four possible inputs to the gate:
 $(0, 0), (0, 1), (1, 0), (1, 1)$.
 For each of those four inputs $(x, y)$,